Powertrain Overview: Hydrogen Fuel Cell Vehicles

 While hydrogen is the most abundant element in the universe, it is also the most flammable element.
 This means that many special cautions need to be taken when repairing fuel cell vehicles.
 This can include draining down the hydrogen tank before bringing the vehicle into a repair facility or making sure the temperature doesn’t go above certain temperatures when baking paint.
 It is difficult to tell if hydrogen ignites because it burns as a colorless flame.
 With the possible explosion risk of the hydrogen tank, fuel cell vehicles normally have different shields and protections built into the vehicle to ensure the tank doesn’t get damaged.
 It is crucial to properly reinstall all components that protect the tank.

 These vehicles have a 12 V battery to run accessories and a high-voltage (HV) battery to run the electric motor.
 Due to the high-voltage, it is extremely important to properly disable the battery before service is performed.
 The HV battery can cause serious injury or death if not handled properly.
 Make sure to consult the service information for proper disable procedure.
-Also, the 12 V battery will need to be disconnected and isolated when welding is performed so that damage does not occur.
+Also, the 12 V battery needs to be disconnected and isolated when welding is performed so that damage does not occur.

 Additional I-CAR Collision Repair News you may find helpful: